Geometry of Permutation Limits: Abstract

 \section{Abstract}

 This paper initiates a limit theory of permutation valued processes, building on the recent theory of permutons.
 We apply this to study the asymptotic behaviour of random sorting networks.
-We prove that the Archimedean path, the conjectured limit of random sorting networks, is the unique path from the identity to the reverse permuton of minimal energy in an appropriate metric.
-This provides support for the Archimedean path conjecture.
-Together with a recent large deviations result (Kotowski, 2016) it also implies this conjecture for the model of relaxed random sorting networks.
+We prove that the Archimedean path, the conjectured limit of random sorting networks, is the unique path from the identity to the reverse permuton having minimal energy in an appropriate metric.
+Together with a recent large deviations result (Kotowski, 2016), it implies the Archimedean limit for the model of relaxed random sorting networks.